3MFConsortium/spec_displacement/3MF Displacement Extension.md

 **u, v** - The U, V coordinates within the texture image.
 The lower left corner of the texture is the u, v coordinate (0,0), and the upper right coordinate is (1,1).
 The UV values are not restricted to this range.
 When the UV coordinates exceed the [0,1] range, the tilestyleu and tilestylev MUST be applied according to the tiling specified in [3.1 Displacement2D](#31-displacement2d).

-**n** - The index to the normalized displacement vector, defined by the \<normvector> ellements in the enclosing group.
+**n** - The index to the normalized displacement vector, defined by the \<normvector> elements in the enclosing group.

 **f** - The optional displacement factor applied to the texture(u,v) value, in order to modulate the displacement vector across a triangle.